To Top

-On Wednesday, Governor of Illinois JB Pritzker (D) introduced a $52.7 billion budget proposal for the state’s forthcoming fiscal year, commencing on July 1st.
+On Wednesday, Governor of Illinois JB Pritzker (D) introduced a $52.7 billion budget proposal for the state’s forthcoming fiscal year, commencing on July 1.

-This budget he disclosed is aimed at tackling pressing issues, including the migrant crisis, economic infrastructure, and advancing education.
+This budget, he disclosed, is aimed at tackling pressing issues, including the migrant crisis, economic infrastructure, and advancing education.
 Hence, the proposal includes a plan to raise the tax rate on Illinois sports betting from 15% to 35%, which is over double what is being remitted, as this will result in $200 million from the old figure of $100 million.

 “Our FY25 budget proposal makes some hard choices.
 I wish we had big surpluses to work with this year to take on every one of the very real challenges we face,” explained Gov. Pritzker.